 4. No Prepayment Discounts

 We’re well aware that business owners have a lot on their plate.
-However, it’s important to take the time to understand the alternative loan options available to you.
+However, it’s important to take the time to understand the alternative small business loans options available to you.
 Weigh your options and be familiar with the pros and cons of each loan product before you make a decision.
 Taking out a loan is a huge investment, so be sure to do thorough research, just as you would when looking for profitable goods and services.
 The loan product you choose should align with your business’ financial capabilities, and make sure to work with a reputable lending company.